snyk/driftctl/README.md

 You can't efficiently improve what you don't track.
 We track coverage for unit tests, why not infrastructure as code coverage?

-Spot discrepancies as they happen : driftctl is a free and open-source CLI that warns of infrastructure drift and fills in the missing piece in your DevSecOps toolbox.
+Spot discrepancies as they happen: driftctl is a free and open-source CLI that warns of infrastructure drifts and fills in the missing piece in your DevSecOps toolbox.

 ## Features